Metal Additive Manufacturing

 Markforged Metal X | 3D printing functional metal parts

-Additive-X recommends the Metal X System from Markforged; an end-to-end metal 3D printing solution capable of fabricating complex metal parts in a wide variety of metals – from stainless steel to copper.
-The Metal-X is purpose-built for excellent part quality, whilst ensuring a seamless user experience.
-Design your part, upload to Markforged’s Eiger software, choose your metal and hit print.
-Wash your parts in the Wash-1, sinter them in the Sinter-1 or Sinter-2.
+Additive-X recommends the Metal X System from Markforged: an end-to-end metal 3D printing solution capable of fabricating complex metal parts in a wide variety of metals – from stainless steel to copper.
+The Metal-X is purpose-built for delivering excellent part quality, whilst ensuring a seamless user experience.
+Design your part, upload to Markforged’s Eiger software, choose your metal, and hit print.
+Then you can wash your parts in the Wash-1, and sinter them in the Sinter-1 or Sinter-2.

 Design | Print | Wash | Sinter | Use